mk-conn/plant2code/README.md

 ## Thanks

 Thanks goes out to the plantuml developers who let me use the binary **plantuml.jar** which is distributed under LGPL.

-And finally another big thanks to the developers who implemented my suggestions and wishes in no time very quick!
+And another big thanks to the developers who implemented my suggestions and wishes in no time very quick!